oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 *Add Event/Alert* Flow:
 Invoke *..api/events/add* API giving at least AuditLogType, Severity, Vendor & CustomEventId *Delete Alert* Flow:
-Invoke ..api/events/delete API setting only AuditLogId Mark the relevant entry of the Alert in DB with *deleted = true* Add a NORMAL event on the Alert deletion with all relevant details (user, time etc.)
+Invoke ..api/events/delete API giving at least AuditLogType,Vendor & CustomEventId Mark the relevant entry of the Alert in DB with *deleted = true*
+Add a NORMAL event on the Alert deletion with all relevant details (user, time etc.)
+ In both *Add* and *Delete* when the Event/Alert is on a specific object, the object instance id should be set.

 ### Permissions